 Polish Air Force

-The Polish Air Force is quite large with almost 1000 aircraft; unfortunately, due to domestic turmoil it suffers from failing maintenance and training.
-Organized along Soviet lines with an Air Force supporting the Army, an independent Naval Air Force and an Air Defense Force focused solely on control of Polish airspace, efforts to change this to a more western approach with new reforms and organizations were largely stalled by intransigence and lack of political will or capacity.
-The one significant change that has occurred is that the Polish Naval Air Force has been folded into the Air Force.
-The domestic aircraft industry in Poland was very productive throughout the Cold war, producing everything from light training/civil aircraft (PZL-104) and jet trainers (PZL I-22), to helicopters (PZL SM-2) to derivatives of the MiG-15 (PZL-Mielec Lim-1 & 2) and MiG-17 (PZL-Mielec Lim-5 & 6).
+The Polish Air Force is quite large with almost 1000 aircraft; unfortunately, due to domestic turmoil it suffers from failing, morale, maintenance and training.
+Originally organized along Soviet lines with an Air Force supporting the Army, an independent Naval Air Force and an Air Defense Force focused solely on control of Polish airspace.
+Efforts to change this to a more western approach with new reforms and organizations were largely stalled by intransigence and lack of political will or capacity.
+One significant change is that the small Polish Naval Air Force has been folded into the Air Force.
+The domestic aircraft industry in Poland was very productive throughout the Cold War, producing everything from light training/civil aircraft (PZL-104) and jet trainers (PZL I-22), to helicopters (PZL SM-2) to derivatives of the MiG-15 (PZL-Mielec Lim-1 & 2) and MiG-17 (PZL-Mielec Lim-5 & 6).
 As war breaks out in Northern Fury Poland is in even more disorder as military formations try and determine who is in control and where their loyalties lie.

 Poland received 12 MiG-29 in 1989-1990 just before political troubles truncated any further delivery.
 Nine of the aircraft were MiG-29A while the remaining three were the training version (MiG-29UB).
 Allocated to the 1st Squadron of the 32nd Air Intercept Wing, these were meant to seize and maintain air superiority over the battlefield and prevent NATO aircraft, particularly the F-16 and A-10 from harassing Polish maneuver forces on the ground.
 Although they have the capacity for strike and close air support, this would be a purely secondary role for the Polish Fulcrums.

 The Polish Air Force operated 36 MiG-23MF Flogger B’s and six MiG-23UB two seat training versions.
-The Floggers were also used primarily in the intercept mode to protect Polish ground formations although they could also be used in the ground attack role if needed.
+The Floggers were also used primarily in the intercept role to protect Polish ground formations, although they could also be used for ground attack if needed.